-A number of excellent books by Native American authors have recently been published.
+Native American authors have recently published a number of excellent books.
 Here we recommend some of the finest new indigenous fiction and nonfiction for elementary and middle school aged children.

 Within the pages of these novels, you will find diverse perspectives on the contemporary Indigenous experience.
 With over 500 Federally recognized American Indian tribes and Alaska Native villages, there are many stories to discover.